 Jesus is indicating that God communicates His lessons and truths to those who are ready and receptive to hear them.
 His communications can come directly through our heart ("Holy Spirit") or through His confidential representatives.

 From Abraham to Moses to David to John the Baptist and Jesus, and many in between and from other cultures and times we find God communicating to those who are ready to hear.

 But we also find the Truth passed down by God's prophets has been in many cases misinterpreted by those who have sought to utilize them for their own purposes of gaining power and authority.

 For this reason, we find many of God's communications have often been neglected or ignored over the centuries.

 These are the "pigs" that Jesus is warning us about.

 For this reason, Jesus was teaching his disciples to carefully present the Truth to those who are ready to hear it.
-He wanted them to carefully reel out the right amount of wisdom to meet the situation and the depth of the listener, and avoid the Truth being trampled upon and misused.
+He wanted them to carefully lay out the right amount of wisdom to meet the situation and the depth of the listener, to avoid the Truth being trampled upon and misused.

-In terms of students of Jesus' teachings, there is another message.
-That is, the teachings of God's representative must be received with humility and reverence.
+In terms of students of Jesus' teachings, there is another message: The teachings of God's representative are best received with humility and reverence.

 This point was confirmed by another statement by Jesus:

 “I praise you, Father, Lord of heaven and earth, because you have hidden these things from the wise and learned, and revealed them to little children."
-(Matt.
-11:25)
+(Matthew 11:25)